Midcoast Maine Lighthouses

 Perkins Island Light

-Parker Head: This tower was built in 1898 out of a white wooden octogonal structure.
-Located in the west side of island in the Kennebec River with a view from Parker Head Road.
+Parker Head: This tower was built in 1898 out of a white wooden octagonal structure.
+Located on the west side of the island in the Kennebec River with a view from Parker Head Road.

 Pond Island Light